No Spark? Try These Fixes Before Replacing Your Ignition Module

 - After a few minutes, it cuts out with no spark.

-- It may start again after cooling down.
+- It may restart after cooling down.

 Need Help?